 What better souvenir could you take back from your time in Bologna than traditional Bolognese recipes that you have picked up from an Italian local?
 I did a cooking class with Maribel from Taste of Italy and it was one of the highlights of my time in the red city.

 Cooking classes in Bologna vary between those that you can do in the home of an Italian local (like I did) and those that are completed in the kitchen of a restaurant or a culinary school.
 I preferred the former as it offered a more personal approach.

-Maribel and I explored the fresh food markets at the Quadrilatero to pick up seasonal ingredients before preparing the local delicacies of handmade tortellini, handmade tagliatelle, stuffed zucchini flowers, and pannacotta.
-Delizioso!
+Maribel and I explored the fresh food markets at the Quadrilatero to pick up seasonal ingredients.
+Then we spent the day preparing several local delicacies.

 Join a Boho Crowd at the Eclectic Bars of Via del Pratello